-Yes, the maximum number of people per court, including coaches, team staff, participants, parents and carers is six per full court and three per half court.
+Yes, the maximum number of people per court, including coaches, team staff and participants, is 12 per full court and six per half court.

-Yes, BWB’s guidance is that there should be a maximum of six people on a full court and three on a half court, irrespective of whether they are a junior or senior player.
+Yes, BWB’s guidance is that there should be a maximum of 12 people on a full court and six on a half court, irrespective of whether they are a junior or senior player.

-Each sport has had to produce their own risk management processes and in order to get our sport back on court at this point of the mobilisation stage, six is the limit to reduce the risk of cross contamination and spreading the disease.
+Each sport has had to produce their own risk management processes and in order to get our sport back on court at this point of the Return to Play plan, 12 is the limit to reduce the risk of cross contamination and spreading the disease.

-Our numbers consider that our guidance at all times is to maintain 2 metre social distancing.
+Our numbers consider that our guidance is to maintain 1m+ social distancing on court.

-Coaches: Providing that coaches are maintaining a 2m social distance at all times, and are not handling equipment and wearing appropriate face coverings in a adequately ventilated indoor venue BWB’s guidance is that coaches would be able to support two 45 minutes sessions within a 2 hour window.
+Coaches: Providing that coaches are maintaining a 1m+ social distance at all times, and are not handling equipment and wearing appropriate face coverings in an outdoor setting (or adequately ventilated indoor venue for the exemptions in England) BWB’s guidance is that coaches would be able to support two 1 hour sessions within a 2 hour window.
 This would also require all participants to observe hand washing/hygiene practices and satisfactory self assessment at the commencement of the session.